 - Horse professionals

-- Anyone with an interest in trauma-informed care
+- Anyone with an interest in neuroscience and trauma-informed care

-- Anyone with an interest in healthy intra- and interpersonal relationships
+- Anyone with an interest in healthy relationships with self and others

-- Those with an interest in horse-human partnerships, and many kinds of animal-assisted therapy
+- Those with an interest in horses, horse-human partnerships, and many kinds of animal-assisted therapy

 - Those who wish to pursue certification in Natural Lifemanship (the Fundamentals is a pre-requisite for enrolling in certification)

 How do I sign up and complete the new Fundamentals?

 - Visit our upcoming trainings page and choose a two-day training.
 Please choose carefully and allow yourself enough time to complete the roughly 7 hours of online instruction.
 The online course MUST BE COMPLETED at least one week in advance of the 2-day live event.

 - Once you have completed payment, you will be given access to the online portion of the training.
 You may begin anytime and proceed at your own pace so long as you finish at least one week before the 2-day event.